qcif-training/LinearRegressionR/_episodes/02-Correlation.md

 teaching: 45
 exercises: 10
 questions:
-- How can we tell if two variables are correlated?
+- "How can we tell if two variables are correlated?"
-- What test(s) do we use to test for correlation?
+- "What test(s) do we use to test for correlation?"
 objectives:
-- Test the correlation between a number of variables in our data set.
+- "Test the correlation between a number of variables in our data set."
-- Learn how to determine which test to use, depending on the types of the variables.
+- "Learn how to determine which test to use, depending on the types of the variables."
 keypoints:
 -
 output: html_document